This topic describes

 If red marks do not resolve themselves in a moment, select the project and right-click→ from the context menu.

-No output is displayed in the Application Output view yet, but the dequeuer is prepared to receive output.
+No output is displayed in the Output Streams view yet, but the dequeuer is prepared to receive output.
 This view will eventually show the output of the application.

 In the Manual Input view, select the